 The thesis must be ORIGINAL.
 Hidden borrowing from others' works, including translations (no matter whether from published articles, books, webpages, master/bachelor thesis, written assignments, with or without the author's consent) and AI, will result in failing the course and may cause the initiation of a disciplinary procedure before the relevant university committee.
 Obviously, this does not concern quotations and discussions accompanied by a bibliographic reference.
+You always need to provide an exact source.

-Even if the promoter does not notice passages rewritten from other sources, a reviewer or an antiplagiarism program may do so.
+Plagiarism is not tolerated in any form (including self-plagiarism - you are not allowed to copy parts from one project to another).
+Even if the supervisor does not notice passages rewritten from other sources, a reviewer or an anti-plagiarism program may do so.
 Please keep quotations to a minimum (we quote only those phrases that are extremely accurate and irreplaceable) and put quotation marks.
 Long quotations gives the impression that the author is dependent or sloppy in formulating his thoughts.